data-analysis

 Manufacturer financial backingStrong (Tesla parent)Maxeon SE (separated 2020)LG ended panel production 2022

-The honest read: Maxeon (SunPower) panels have the best warranty terms anywhere, but the company spun out from SunPower in 2020 and went through bankruptcy reorganization in 2024, the 40-year warranty is only as good as Maxeon's solvency over those 40 years.
-LG exited residential solar manufacturing in 2022, so existing NeON R inventory is finite and warranty support over 25 years is uncertain.
-Tesla's panel warranty is shorter on paper but backed by a better-capitalized manufacturer.
+The honest read: Maxeon (SunPower) panels have the best warranty terms anywhere, but the company spun out in 2020 and went through bankruptcy reorganization in 2024, so a 40-year warranty is only as good as its solvency.
+LG exited residential panels in 2022, so NeON R inventory is finite and 25-year support is uncertain.
+Tesla's warranty is shorter on paper but backed by a better-capitalized parent.
 None of the three is a clean win.

 Tesla Solar vs NABCEP Independent Installers: Side by Side

-For most homeowners, the real choice comes down to Tesla Solar versus a local or regional installer holding NABCEP (North American Board of Certified Energy Practitioners) PV Installation Professional certification.
-That certification matters because NABCEP installers carry independent credentialing that audits their installation practices, electrical work, and ongoing continuing education, Tesla's installers are W-2 employees trained internally and not subject to that external audit.
-The two paths have substantively different trade-offs:
+For most homeowners the real choice is Tesla Solar versus a local installer holding NABCEP (North American Board of Certified Energy Practitioners) PV Installation Professional certification.
+NABCEP matters because it independently audits installation practices, electrical work, and continuing education, while Tesla's installers are internally trained W-2 employees not subject to that audit.
+The trade-offs differ:

 FactorTesla SolarNABCEP Independent Installer